tsufbechor/SealDetection/README.md

 A seal is a small, tamper-evident device placed on shipping containers Its primary purpose is to prevent unauthorized access or indicate if any tampering has occurred.

+Accurate detection of open vs. closed sockets is crucial for preventing mechanical or electrical hazards, ensuring regulatory compliance, and maintaining operational efficiency.
+In addition,
 # Old Approach
 Traditional Approach: Combined Detection and Classification​